FREQUENTLY ASKED QUESTIONS

 Q: What's your process for ghostwriting a book from start to finish?

-From there, I write, we revise together, you ask trusted beta readers what they think, and we polish your story.
+From there, I continue to write, we revise together in a shared Google Doc, you ask trusted beta readers what they think, and we polish your story.
 Start to finish?
-My process takes about three to five months.
+My process takes about five to six months, but can be faster for shorter projects.
 Early on in our time together, I will send you either a completed introduction or the first chapter so you can check that I've captured your voice and the tone you wish to achieve.

 Q: What happens when the book is done?